 If you’ve inherited a Legacy Project (project without any tests) and say you want to enhance an existing feature, where do you start?

 Doing this give me some confidence to jump in and start refactoring the code, so that I can create an inflection point, break dependencies and start writing unit tests around the core of my feature.
-In couple of hours I should be able to build a solid safety net around my feature using unit tests and/or functional tests.
+In couple of hours, I should be able to build a solid safety net, around my feature using unit tests and/or business logic acceptance tests.

-At this point, I almost always, go and delete the initial UI test that I had built.
+At this point, I almost always, go and delete the initial workflow test that I had built.
 This is the reason, I call this approach as the scaffolding technique.

-- Build some initial UI tests to help you get in there,
+- Build some initial workflow tests to help you get in there,

 - Make the necessary code/config changes to write direct tests